UE and VR Development Technical Notes

 bool UParticleSystem::IsLooping()const{ /*...*/ }

-Creating Async Nodes in Blueprints
+Creating Asynchronous Nodes in Blueprints

 You can check the implementation of the DownloadImage node in Engine\Source\Runtime\UMG\Public\Blueprint\AsyncTaskDownloadImage.h (C++API).

-Here’s how to write one:
+Here’s how to create a similar node:

-Let’s look at the declaration of DownloadImage:
+Let’s first look at the declaration of DownloadImage:

 1